Calculating a pattern’s competitive strength

 Competition between /æ/ and /ʌ/ in irregular simple pasts and past participles in English

 This article proposes a measure of the competitive strength of two rival patterns in the domain of a subgroup of irregular verbs in English.
 There is competition between simple pasts built on the vowels /æ/ and /ʌ/, and the same competition is found in the domain of past participles.
 As a result of such competition, the past tense stang (from sting) was replaced with stung.
 The /ʌ/ forms are more competitive than the /æ/ forms (Bybee & Slobin 2007, Bybee & Moder 2007).
 To understand this, we counted the number of types for /æ/ (such as sang, rang) and /ʌ/ (such as stung, stuck) in the irregular simple past and did the same in the irregular participle (such as sat, had and sung, done).
 We calculated a measure of competitiveness for these two patterns incorporating type frequency and token frequency.
 This measure was used to explain why /ʌ/ forms are more competitive than /æ/ forms.

 Cited by 1 other publications

-This list is based on CrossRef data as of 30 august 2020.
+This list is based on CrossRef data as of 15 july 2021.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
 Any errors therein should be reported to them.